 Background checks compile information from various sources.
 Some may include:

-- Credit reports
+- Credit reports,

-- DMV
+- DMVs,

-- Workers Comp records
+- Workers Comp records,

-- Police records, including arrests and outstanding warrants
+- Police records, including arrests and outstanding warrants,

-- FBI
+- FBI,

-- Central Repository for Nevada Records of Criminal History
+- Central Repository for Nevada Records of Criminal History,

-- Sex offender registries (including the Nevada Sex Offender Registry)
+- Sex offender registries (including the Nevada Sex Offender Registry),

-- Appellate court records
+- Appellate court records,

-- District court records (Nevada has nine judicial districts)
+- District court records (Nevada has nine judicial districts),

-- County court records (Nevada has 16 counties plus Carson City)
+- County court records (Nevada has 16 counties plus Carson City),

-- Municipal court records
+- Municipal court records,

-- Nevada Department of Corrections (prison)
+- Nevada Department of Corrections (prison),

-- County jails
+- County jails, and/or

-- Nevada Division of Juvenile Justice
+- Nevada Division of Juvenile Justice.

 Employers may also seek out references.
 These may include your:

-- Past colleagues
+- Past colleagues,

-- Former bosses
+- Former bosses,

-- Friends or family
+- Friends or family.

-Yes, as long as employers abide by the following rules:
+Background checks are lawful in Nevada as long as employers abide by the following rules:

 - Nevada’s “ban the box” law (just for state and local jobs),